EBLM J0555−57

-EBLM J0555-57 is a triple star system approximately 670 light-years from Earth.
-EBLM J0555-57Ab, the smallest star in the system, orbits its primary star with a period of 7.8 days, and at the time of discovery, was the smallest known star with a mass sufficient to enable the fusion of hydrogen in its core.
+EBLM J0555−57 is a triple star system approximately 670 light-years from Earth.
+The system's discovery was released on July 12, 2017.
+EBLM J0555−57Ab, the smallest star in the system, orbits its primary star with a period of 7.8 days, and currently is the smallest known star with a mass sufficient to enable the fusion of hydrogen in its core.

 System

-EBLM J0555-57, also known as CD−57 1311, is a triple star system in the constellation Pictor, which contains a visual binary system consisting of two sun-like stars separated by 2.5": EBLM J0555-57Aa, a magnitude 9.98 spectral type F8 star, and EBLM J0555-57B, a magnitude 10.76 star.
+EBLM J0555−57, also known as CD−57 1311, is a triple star system in the constellation Pictor, which contains a visual binary system consisting of two sun-like stars separated by 2.5": EBLM J0555−57Aa, a magnitude 9.98 spectral type F8 star, and EBLM J0555−57B, a magnitude 10.76 star.
 No orbital motion has been detected but they have almost identical radial velocities and are assumed to be gravitationally bound.

-Component A of the system is itself an eclipsing binary (EBLM J0555-57Ab orbiting EBLM J0555-57Aa).
+Component A of the system is itself an eclipsing binary (EBLM J0555−57Ab orbiting EBLM J0555−57Aa).
 Eclipses, also known as transits in the context of planetary searches, have been detected in the near infrared, with brightness drops of 0.05% during the eclipse.
 The shape and duration of the transits allow the radii of the two stars to be determined.
 A full solution of the orbit gives a period of 7 days and 18 hours, with a low eccentricity of 0.09, an almost edge-on inclination of 89.84°, and a semi-major axis of 0.08 AU.